Extension of Killing vector fields beyond compact Cauchy horizons: The unique continuation theorem

-\begin{definition} Given a small enough $\e > 0$, we call the function $t$ given by Proposition \ref{prop: null time function} the \emph{null time function} associated to $N$. \end{definition} The value of $\e > 0$ will be changed a finite amount of times throughout Section \ref{sec: unique cont} without explicitly mentioning it. \begin{proof} We begin by proving that the null second fundamental form of $N$ vanishes, i.e.\ that $N$ is totally geodesic.
+The value of $\e > 0$ will be changed a finite number of times throughout Section \ref{sec: unique cont}, without explicitly mentioning it.
+Compare Proposition \ref{prop: null time function} with Example \ref{ex: Misner} and Figure \ref{fig: Regions_CauchyHorizon}, where the $t$-coordinate is exactly the null time function.

+\begin{proof} We begin by proving that the null second fundamental form of $N$ vanishes, i.e.\ that $N$ is totally geodesic.
 This follows a standard argument.
 Since $V$ is a nowhere vanishing vector field, the quotient vector bundle

 is well-defined.
 The null Weingarten map, defined by